sli0111/MNIST/README.md

 mini_train_data, mini_train_labels = X[:1000], Y[:1000]
 ```

-To get a sense of the dataset, the handwritten digit images will be visualized with the imshow() function.
+To get a sense of the dataset, the handwritten digit images are visualized with the imshow() function.

 ```python
 examples = 10